 This can be challenging as our lives have become more complex and busier.
 Yet it’s a significant way to demonstrate generosity.
 Volunteering can take place in a variety of settings and in numerous ways … from a few hours a month to several days a week.

 Your church home is a good place to start.
 Local nonprofits or the public library or a ministry whose mission resonates with you are also wonderful opportunities to explore.
-It also doesn’t have to be super formal.
+It also doesn’t have to be formal.
 You can show up for a few hours a month at your friend’s business and help her out with things that need to get completed.

 Regardless of how often or where you do it, volunteering is a great “donation” in your life … and in the lives of those impacted by your efforts.
 It's also a wonderful example of living generously.

 2. Why Should I Mentor Someone?